 Students who are unable to travel to the on-campus locations can meet with a CUSOM Department of Behavioral Health counselor via WebEx, a secure videoconferencing system which meets HIPAA and FERPA standards.
 This approach makes communication with, and counseling for, MSBS students much more accessible and convenient.
-Students may also utilize video, phone or web-based counseling through StudentLinc.
+Students may also utilize video, phone, or web-based counseling through StudentLinc.

-Counseling is encouraged for students experiencing anxiety, academic stress, relationship problems, loneliness, depression, alcohol or substance abuse, sexuality conflicts, test anxiety and concerns related to MSBS program adjustment.
-Students may self-refer or may be identified by, and referred to CUSOM Behavioral Health by others, all in a confidential manner.
+Counseling is encouraged for students experiencing anxiety, academic stress, relationship problems, loneliness, depression, alcohol or substance abuse, sexuality conflicts, test anxiety, and concerns related to MSBS program adjustment.
+Students may self-refer, or may be identified by and referred to CUSOM Behavioral Health by others, all in a confidential manner.

-For students found to have needs beyond those provided via CUSOM Behavioral Health, confidential referrals are made to appropriate community health providers by CUSOM Behavioral Health or StudentLinc.

-In addition to Behavioral Health clinical staff, CUSOM utilizes the services of StudentLinc, a 24/7/365 student assistance program that offers wrap-around psychosocial support services.
+For students found to have needs beyond those provided via CUSOM Behavioral Health, confidential referrals are made to appropriate community health providers by CUSOM Behavioral Health or StudentLinc, a 24/7/365 student assistance program that offers wrap-around psychosocial support services.
 Services are accessed through StudentLinc's online web portal: